A maximum principle for free boundary minimal varieties of arbitrary codimension: Introduction

 Note that any $C^1$ submanifold $M$ of $N^*$ with boundary $\partial M= M \cap \partial N^*$ is stationary with free boundary if and only if $M$ is a minimal submanifold in $N$ meeting $\partial N^*$ orthogonally along $\partial M$.
 These are commonly called \emph{properly embedded} \footnote{See \cite{Li15} and \cite{LiZ16} for a more detailed discussion on properness.} \emph{free boundary minimal submanifolds}.

 The goal of this paper is to prove the following result, which generalize the main result of \cite{White10} to the free boundary setting.

-\begin{theorem}[Boundary maximum principle for stationary varifolds with free boundary] Let $N \subset N^*$ be an orthogonal proper sub-domain which is strongly $m$-convex at a point $p \in S \cap T$.
+\begin{theorem}[Boundary maximum principle for stationary varifolds with free boundary] Let $N \subset N^*$ be a compact domain whose topological boundary $S:=\partial N$ is a properly embedded hypersurface meeting $\partial N^*$ orthogonally.
+Suppose $S$ is strongly $m$-convex at a point $p \in \partial S$.
 Then, $p$ is not contained in the support of any $m$-dimensional varifold $V$ which is supported in $N$ and stationary with free boundary. \end{theorem}

 Theorem 1 of \cite{White10} establishes the maximum principle at any \emph{interior} point of $S$ which is strongly $m$-convex.
 Our result above shows that any stationary varifold with free boundary cannot touch $S$ from inside of $N$ at a strongly $m$-convex point on the \emph{boundary} of $S$ either.
 In case the varifold $V$ is a $C^2$ hypersurface (i.e. $m=n$) with free boundary lying inside $T$, our theorem follows from the classical boundary Hopf lemma \cite[Lemma 3.4]{Gilbarg-Trudinger} as follows.
 Suppose $p$ is a boundary point \footnote{Note that $p$ cannot be an interior point.
 Otherwise, $V$ would have non-empty support outside $N$ by transversality.} of the $C^2$ hypersurface $V$.
 Using the Fermi coordinate system relative to $T$ centered at $p$ (see \cite[Section 7]{Li-Zhou-A} for example), one can locally express $S$ and $V$ as graphs of functions $f_S$ and $f_V$ respectively over an $n$-dimensional half-ball $B^+_{r_0}=\{x_1^2 + \cdots +x_n^2 <r_0, x_1 \geq 0, x_{n+1}=0\}$ such that $f_V\geq f_S$ because $V$ lies completely on one side of $S$.
 Then, the difference $u:=f_V-f_S$ is a $C^2$ function on $B^+_{r_0}$ satisfying $Lu \leq 0$ in the interior of $B^+_{r_0}$ for some uniformly elliptic second order differential operator $L$.
 Moreover, since $S$ is orthogonal to $T$ and $V$ is a free boundary hypersurface, the function $u$ satisfies the following homogeneous Neumann boundary condition along $\{x_1=0\}$: